 If you use images on your posts, you want them to be indexed and crawled as well.
 To do this, you want to always edit the “alternate text” section of the image.
 Write a short description of the photo and include your keyword in there.

-5. Link to External Useful Content
+5. Link out to Reputable Websites

 Add credibility to your content by linking to relevant content from authoritative sites.
 I typically link to more than a dozen websites in each blog post.
 Your readers could learn something on another website that could help them well understand your post.
 This is also a critical element of SEO.